jonathan-nobrega/digital-account-dock/README.md

 ### Installing

-* How/where to download your program
+* Clone the project into your machine
 ```
 git clone https://github.com/moraesjon/digital-account-dock.git
 ```
-* How/where to download your program
+* Install all dependencies using npm
 ```
 npm install
 ```